-I explain in detail and exemplify why only a direct inversion method can help us to decide whether the problem we (the seismic industry) are interested in addressing is, in fact, the problem we need to address.
+We explain in detail and exemplify why only a direct inversion method can help us decide whether the problem we are interested in addressing is, in fact, the problem we need to address.

-Seismic processing methods can be classified as based on either statistical models and principles or wave-theory concepts and approaches.
-Wave-theory concepts used in seismic processing can be further catalogued as modeling and inversion.
+Seismic processing methods can be classified as based on either statistical models and principles or wave theory concepts and approaches.
+Wave theory concepts used in seismic processing can be further catalogued as modeling and inversion.

-In the next section, I describe these two wave theory approaches to seismic processing, that is, modeling and inversion, and I will further distinguish between direct and indirect inversion methods.
+In the next section, we describe these two wave theory approaches to seismic processing, that is, modeling and inversion, and will further distinguish between direct and indirect inversion methods.
 That clarification represents a central theme and objective of this paper.